What Does it Take to Be a Law Professor?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Legal Writing Professor

-There were about 21,200 jobs for Law Professor in 2016 (in the United States).
+In the United States, there were 21,200 jobs for Law Professor in 2016.
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,600 new jobs for Law Professor by 2026.
-The BLS estimates 1,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.